Vanderbilt-GameDev-2025/Assignment_3_Christian_Caamano/README.md

 1. Clone this repository to your device.
 2. Open Godot, click "Import" and open the folder in this repository named "coilgun_project".
 3. Open this project in the editor and click play.
 Use WASD to move, spacebar to jump, mouse to look around, and left mouse button to fire the coilgun.
 Toggle fullscreen on/off with F12.
+4. If an error is encountered, please contact me at my email.